Click on the image to enlarge it.

 “…be filled with the Spirit.
 Speak to one another with psalms, hymns and spiritual songs.
 Sing and make music in your heart to the Lord, always giving thanks to God the Father for everything, in the name of our Lord Jesus Christ.”
 (Ephesians 5:18-20)

 “…as you sing psalms, hymns and spiritual songs with gratitude in your hearts to God.
 And whatever you do, whether in word or deed, do it all in the name of the Lord Jesus, giving thanks to God the Father through him.”
 (Colossians 3:16-17)

-There aren’t many four year olds who love to climb mountains, but my little girl is one of them.
+There aren’t many four year olds who love to climb mountains, but my little girl, who loves to climb everything, is one of them.